1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Report of research summaries should be objective and concise, listing: presentation, introduction, aims, methodology, results, conclusions, final considerations.

-- All papers, in any category, must be accompanied by a declaration on conflict of interests, listing sources of funding or support of the papers submitted, any personal benefits or funds received, and those that may have been received by the institution(s) where the author(s) work.
+- All abstracts, in any category, must be accompanied by a declaration on conflict of interests, listing sources of funding or support of the abstracts submitted, any personal benefits or funds received, and those that may have been received by the institution(s) where the author(s) work.
 On this basis, the Evaluation Committee will assess potential conflicts of interest.

 - General remarks: